 Congratulations Rhisiart, you have been awarded the runner up prize: a set of Melanesia Outrigger Building Plans and an Award Certificate signed by Ruth Wharram.

-The judges for this competition were: Ruth Wharram, Steve Goodman (JWD Webmaster) and Jennifer Weissel (Author of Running Down Rawana).
+The judges for this competition were: Ruth Wharram, Steve Goodman (former JWD Webmaster) and Jennifer Weissel (Author of Running Down Rawana).